Private Research Mentorship

 From loose curiosity to a paper with a view.

-The process is flexible because private mentorship should not feel like a factory line.
-Still, the work has a spine: question, sources, thesis, evidence, revision, final output.
-No mystery box.
+The process is flexible — private mentorship should not run like a production line — but the work has a clear spine: question, sources, thesis, evidence, revision, final output.

 Step 01